microsoft/TypeScript-New-Handbook/reference/JSDoc-Type-References.md

 ```

 The compiler just reuses the type of the value declaration: `number`.
+This is equivalent to inserting the `typeof` type operator to get
+`typeof i`.
-The effect is to make types more Javascripty, which can be useful:
+The effect is to make types more Javascripty, allowing you to specify
+objects as example types without having to learn about the difference
+between type and value:

 ``` js
 /**